 Almost 70% of the free job position in Germany belongs to the non-degree occupations with vocational training.

 Another factor is that nowadays, more and more people prefer to study an academic profession instead of learning some trade.

 Nurses and Senior Care Workers

 Nurses have been in high demand in Germany already for many years, and senior care workers are even in greater demand.
 The German population is rapidly aging, and the country needs more and more workers from abroad to take care of the elderly.

-Germany is expecting job growth from 50,000 to 60,000 in the nearest future.
+Germany is expecting job growth from 50,000 to 60,000 open positions in the nearest future.
 The shortage of skilled workers in the care sector is growing rapidly.

 Many hospitals and care facilities are already understaffed.
 Due to demographic change, the shortage will become even worse with the German aging society: according to the forecasts, around 500,000 full-time employees will be retired by 2030.

 By 2025 country prognoses a shortage of 150,000 nurses and senior care workers.
 This promises you excellent career chances.

-Nursing in Germany is mainly studied at vocational school, universities only started offering this major in the last 10 years.
+Nursing in Germany is mainly studied at vocational schools, universities only started offering this major in the last 10 years.
 Vocational training lasts 3 years, and foreigners are welcome to attend it.

 Read more about working in Germany as a nurse and its benefits here.

 Metalworkers always had been in-demand in Germany; it’s the traditional trade profession with different variations and focuses.